sebkaster/CarND-LaneLines-P1/writeup.md

 1. One potential shortcoming is the boundary construction.
 Currently, I use a first order polynomial to approximate the lane boundaries.
 This works great for straight lanes but does not work so well for curvy road segments.
 2. Another shortcoming are the fixed parameters of the pipeline.
-While I tried to determine parameters dynamically (e.g. automatic thresholds for canny), there are still a lot of fixed values that might not work well for other data samples (e.g. different lightning conditions).
+While I tried to determine parameters dynamically (e.g. automatic thresholds for canny), there are still a lot of fixed values that might not work well for other data samples (e.g. different light conditions).

 ### 3) Possible improvements to the pipeline

-1. Straight line problem
+1. Different Road Segments

     One possible improvement would be to approximate the boundary lines more accurately.
 A higher order polynomial should provide a better solution especially for curvy road segments.
     A more advanced solution could be achieved by distinguishing between three road segments: